Night orienteering at Champoeg State Park

 CROC returns to Champoeg State Park for another night orienteering event.
 Plan on both fine map reading with a dense area of trails, and some longer runs through the wide-open spaces of this large park.
 Expect to get a bit muddy, and enjoy the extra challenge of wayfinding at night.
+Long pants or running tights are highly recommended.

 You will receive a map when you register, so you have some advance time to plan your route.